St Fagans National Museum of History

 - Tredegar House: National Trust.
 Grade 1 home of the Morgan family.
 Beautiful 17th Century structure.
 (25 minutes drive, off M4)

 - Caerwent: Once the largest town in Wales, now the barely noticeable remains of a Roman city.
+Free to visit.
 Worth a stop off on route to Newport or Cardiff.
 (3 miles, on A48)

 - Chepstow is a medieval town, and worth wandering around.